 Although the term “sushi” is now used as a generic word to refer to the entire genre of food, the original term was meant only for the sticky, vinegared rice.

 The correct term for a piece of seafood (usually raw) sliced thin and served without the accompanying rice is sashimi.
+Technically speaking, sashimi is not "sushi" because it doesn't include the rice.

 Types of Sushi